 1. Awarding institution/body University of Worcester 2.
 Teaching institution University of Worcester 3.
 Programme accredited by N/A 4.
-Final award EdD 5.
-Programme title Doctor of Education (EdD) 6.
+Final award DHSc 5.
+Programme title Doctor of Health Sciences 6.
 Pathways available N/A 7.
 Mode and/or site of delivery Taught input during the pre-thesis stage, followed by supervision at the thesis stage.
 8. Mode of attendance Part time 36 months minimum - 72 months maximum 9.
 UCAS Code N/A 10.
 Subject Benchmark statement and/or professional body statement The programme is informed by Vitae's Researcher Development Framework and the QAA's Doctoral Degree Characteristics.
-The guidelines published by the Association of Business Schools for EdD (xxxx) and the QAA Code of Practice for PG Research Programmes have also informed the design of the programme.
-11. Date of Programme Specification preparation/ revision September 2012 August - October 2014 (Regulations) August 2016 (Regulations amended - Section 20) August 2017 - AQU amendments August 2018 - AQU amendments
+The QAA Code of Practice for PG Research Programmes have also informed the design of the programme.
+11. Date of Programme Specification preparation/ revision September 2012, August - October 2014 (Regulations) August 2016 (Regulations amended - Section 20) August 2017 AQU amendments and minor updating August 2018 AQU amendments and minor updating